 With the automatic time tracking mode, which is based on keywords assigned to the specific task or project, TimeCamp supplies more accurate and precise reports.
 Thanks to the unlimited tree structure we can add as many tasks and subtasks as needed to display.

 Time recording is additionally supported by activities and graphical timesheets which helps to fill the blanks in the timesheets and more accurately bill company’s clients.
-What is more, TimeCamp enables admins to track members work attendance.
+What is more, TimeCamp has a GPS tracking and enables admins to track members work attendance.
 All their absences, holidays or sick leaves are logged in the system so it becomes easier to account for the employees.
 If more data and proves of time worked are needed there is also screenshots recording available optionally.

 Using accurate time tracking software helps to elude spending company’s money on unproductive and ineffective activities.
 It makes the firm more transparent to its workers and clients.
 This way we attain measurable benefits in the form of revenues increase.
 The perfect tools should meet organization’s needs and so the decision should be reasonable.